MileHacker Logo

 Spring (March-May): Mild temperatures average 20-25°C. The air becomes more humid.
 Occasional rain showers occur, making an umbrella or Light rain jacket a useful item.
 This season provides comfortable conditions for exploring the city and enjoying outdoor activities before summer heat.

-Summer (June-August): Summers in Hsinchu are steamy and hot, with average temperatures ranging from 27-32°C. This period also sees the highest precipitation.
-The risk of typhoons rises during these months.
+Summer (June-August): Summers in Hsinchu are steamy and hot, with mean temperatures ranging from 27-32°C. This period also sees the highest precipitation.
+The risk of typhoons rises in these months.
 Visitors should prepare for warm, damp conditions and potential weather disruptions.
 Hydration and Sun protection are very important.

 Seasonal Overview